What’s in Users’ Cart This Prime Day? Looking Back at eCommerce Habits in the U.S.

 With vaccination drives going ahead at full speed, 2021 saw the USA relaxing its pandemic movement restrictions.
 20 American states witnessed a shrinking of positive cases with restrictions being lifted in places like Ohio, Texas, Tennessee, Virginia, Wyoming, and others.
 With life gradually but surely moving back to pre-pandemic normal, eCommerce gurus around the globe sat in wait to check out the performance of Amazon Prime Day in 2021.

-On the positive side, the grand eCommerce online event was shifted back to its original summer occurrence as opposed to its delayed occurrence in October 2020, owing to the pandemic’s effects last year.
+On the positive side, the grand eCommerce online event was shifted back to its original summer occurrence as opposed to its delayed occurrence in October 2020, owing to the pandemic’s effects.
 However, the company still moved the dates up keeping in mind two important factors – July is usually a favored time for vacation for the American resident, and uncertainty over the supply and delivery logistics owing to pandemic-related restrictions.

 Most Online Sales in the First 24 Hours

 It is no secret that the pandemic hit the job market hard.
 1 out of 3 Americans were either experiencing pay cuts or were without a viable source of income for over 24 weeks.
 Despite shoppers being wary of making new or expensive purchases, it was quite surprising to see Day 1 driving record sales.
 The event clocked in a total online retail sale worth $ 5.6 billion, up by 5.5% as compared to the event in October 2020.